 - Receipts for your quarterly estimated payments

-- A copy of any 1099-MISC forms you’ve sent to contractors
+- A copy of any 1099-NEC forms you’ve sent to contractors

 - Any 1099-K forms from third-party financial institutions and payment processors (like Wave)